Feigeliudan01/Discussion-Internal/README.md

 # Discussion: Internal

-__Private__ discussion will be held in [the Issues](https://github.com/STAT545-UBC/Discussion-Internal/issues) of this repository.
+~~__Private__~~ discussion related to course matters will be held in [the Issues](https://github.com/STAT545-UBC/Discussion-Internal/issues) of this repository.
 To start a new thread, create a new issue.

 Use this to discuss course-specific things that are _not_ relevant to the public.
 Examples of discussion topics: